-Note 3: Scheduled auction date is announced again every quarter.
+Note 4: Scheduled auction date is announced again every guarter.

-(Source) Relevant countries' debt management authorities, etc.
+(Sources) Websites of the respective countries' debt management authorities, etc.

 (2) Bond Types and Issuance Methods

 Government bonds adopted in various foreign countries are broadly classified into two types: bonds that can be bought and sold in the secondary market (marketable bonds) and bonds that are difficult to trade in the secondary market, such as government bonds offering to retail investors (non-marketable bonds).